A Local's Favourite Caves in Iceland

 Maríuhellar caves

-The lava caves that are closest to Reykjavík are Maríuhellar caves, which are 3 lava caves; Vífilsstaðahellir, Urriðakotshellir (in my photo above) and Draugahellir (Ghosts-) caves.
-Such caves were often used to keep sheep.
+The lava caves closest to Reykjavík are the Maríuhellar caves, which include Vífilsstaðahellir, Urriðakotshellir (in my photo above), and Draugahellir (Ghosts-) caves.

-Maríuhellar - the Caves of Mary, might be named after the Blessed Virgin Mary as the caves belonged to the Viðeyjarklaustur monastery, which was dedicated to Mary.
+Maríuhellar - the Caves of Mary, might be named after the Blessed Virgin Mary, as the caves belonged to the Viðeyjarklaustur monastery, which was dedicated to Mary.

 Maríuhellar caves Draugahellir - the Ghost cave